NordicESMhub/NeIC_proposal/proposal.md

 - A Common platform for common EC-EARTH, NorESM and GISS modelE analysis comparisons for Nordics to facilitate scientific collaboration
 - 3 published diagnostic workflows applicable to norESM, EC-EARTH and GISS modelE
 - 1 online tutorial for learning and running the new ESMValTool workflows
+- 1 workshop/hackathon on how to use ESMValTool and how applicable it can be to the Nordic countries

 #### Activity B: FAIR Climate data for Nordics

 - ESGF related activities (to be described)
+	- Involvement of ESGF admin to enable FAIR climate data
+	- Strenghen existing ESGF networking activities in the Nordics (Norway, Sweden, Denmark and Finland)

+- How can we apply current practices for simulation outside CMIP?
+	- Data stewarship workshop (GO-FAIR)
+	- EOSC-Nordic & NICEST

+- Is it possible to use existing tools ESDOC, ESGF to make our data FAIR?

-- Analysis on the state of the art of FAIR data in Climate
+- Analysis on the state of the art of FAIR data in Climate and existing tool to assess
 		- ESDOC analysis, can we use ESDOC for Nordic other climate simulations, does it need to be expanded?
 		- Make sure current initiatives are taken into account
+		- How applicable is it outside CMIP?
 - FAIR Climate data in practice
 	- Implementation of the recommendations, at least in "Demo" mode to demonstrate and validate the chosen approach
 	- Training